Anito: Defend a Land Enraged

-Anito: Defend a Land Enraged is a role-playing video game based on Filipino mythology and folklore developed by Anino Entertainment, an independent video game company based in the Manila, Philippines.
+Anito: Defend a Land Enraged is a role-playing video game based on Filipino mythology and folklore developed by Anino Entertainment, an independent video game company based in Manila, Philippines.
 It was released on November 22, 2003 for Microsoft Windows.

 Anito: Defend a Land Enraged is the first video game that was produced and designed entirely by a team of Filipino game developers.
 The game also became a turning point that spawned the birth of game development industry in the Philippines.

 Gameplay

 The gameplay in Anito: Defend a Land Enraged is centered around combat and exploration.
 Players navigate the game's open-world environment using a combination of keyboard and mouse controls.
 They can engage in combat with various enemy types using a variety of weapons and abilities, including swords, shields, and ranged weapons.
 Players can also interact with non-playable characters (NPCs) and complete quests to progress through the story and unlock new abilities and equipment.

 In addition to combat and exploration, Anito: Defend a Land Enraged features a variety of other gameplay elements, including puzzle-solving and resource management.
 Players must gather resources and craft items to survive and progress through the game, and they can also upgrade their character's abilities and equipment as they progress.